Beyond Safety Signage: COVID-19 Reopening Guide For Businesses

 Amidst the pandemic, a lot of businesses changed their service objectives.
 They shifted the focus to help overcome the pandemic based on COVID-19 protocol.

-- Our company switched to donating face shields to minimize the threat of infection.
+- Our sign company switched to producing and donating face shields to minimize the threat of infection.

 - Others reduced service rates for healthcare workers and so on.